craigbuckler/statezx/README.md

 const state = await stateZx('myState', { a: 1, b: 2, c: 3 });
 ```

 This returns a Promise so `await` is used.
 Any state object on any page which accesses the same `myState` store has access to the same properties.
 Values from the database initialize the properties.
-If `a` does not exist, it uses the value from the initialization object, e.g. `state.a` would be set to `1`.
+If `a` is not defined, the initialization object sets `state.a` to `1`.

 Set and retrieve values: